canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "Not exactly.
 It's like.
 You know, you have some question, like, idk, how do minds relate to brains or something.
 And then you have two different answers to that question, say, monism and dualism.
 Seems pretty simple, there's one thing or there are two things.
 But for each of those there's like, eight different flavours, and some of them overlap with the other side, and they all turn on these incredibly subtle points which are hard to even understand, and even when you've sort of got an idea of what everyone is saying, they all sound kinda plausible in their context..."

 "God, right.
 Sounds kinda futile.
-'Angels on the head of a pin', right?"
+'Angels on the head of a pin', right?
+How many qualia can dance in the Chinese Room."

-"I mean, a lot of people seem to think that sort of thing.
+"I mean, a lot of people seem to think that.
 But then..."
 Violet gripped my arms, full of intensity.
 "You get into the sort of theories of stuff like, how science advances, or like, the foundations of the whole field.
 Kuhn's paradigms or Wittgenstein saying it's all just playing games with language.
 But it's not like *all* of it is equally bullshit.
 And the thing is you can't actually escape doing philosophy, like you do anything else and at some point you'll hit some deep conceptual difficulty that leads you back into philosophy-land."

 "I mean, maybe you should make the story about this?
 Like, if we have a faction system, the factions represent different worldviews, sorta like <cite>Alpha Centauri</cite>."

-"That's sorta what I was thinking, yeah."
+"That's actually sorta what I was thinking, yeah."

 ---

-"Like, I've got some stuff I made already, which I think I could kinda expand on and combine into a new setting.
+"Like, OK I've got some stuff I made already, which I think I could kinda expand on and combine into a new setting.
 There's this idea I've been playing with that's kind of a cold war between the two groups of the fae.
 So the Seelie and Unseelie Court are like the nationalists and the communists, or the cavaliers and roundheads.
 The fairies have basically been humiliated by what's coming out of the fucked up industrialism stuff that the humans are doing, think Century of Humiliation, or Matthew Perry's gunboats.
 So they're trying to industrialise but there's still all this kind of cursed fairy logic."

 "OK."
 I said.
 "I'm liking this so far..."